List of songs in Rock Band 4: Reception

-The game's on-disc soundtrack was generally considered weaker than previous installments, describing it as primarily featuring "B-list" musicians, "lesser-known" songs by notable acts (such as Rush's "A Passage to Bangkok" and Fleetwood Mac's "You Make Loving Fun") that had already been featured in Rock Band, and lacking a number of major acts that had historically made appearances in the franchise.
-Many reviewers were underwhelmed by the soundtrack but did acknowledge several "seriously inspired choices", such as The Protomen.
+The game's on-disc soundtrack was generally considered weaker than previous installments, describing it as primarily featuring "B-list" musicians, "lesser-known" songs by notable acts (such as Rush's "A Passage to Bangkok" and Foo Fighters "The Feast and the Famine") that had already been featured in Rock Band, and lacking a number of major acts that had historically made appearances in the franchise.
+Many reviewers were underwhelmed by the soundtrack but did acknowledge several "seriously inspired choices", such as the Protomen.